adityasahugit/CMPE252_Chatbot_Project/README.md

 python -m rasa init         # Will create an initial rasa project

-5. You can then replace the files from this repo (in [source](Source) folder) to your local project.
+5. You can then replace the files from this repo in source to your local project.
 Make sure you are using rasa 3.1.0 or above.
 Ensure that all files are properly placed in the respective folders in the local project.
 You can simply cut-paste the files from source to your project's root folder.

 6. Next step is to train the rasa model using the new files.
 Make sure you are in the virtual environment.
 This can be done using the following command:

 rasa train                  # This will train the model

-7. To make API calls which are defined in actions.py file in the [actions](Source/actions) folder, you need to run a parallel terminal with the same virtual environment running.
+7. To make API calls which are defined in actions.py file in the actions folder, you need to run a parallel terminal with the same virtual environment running.
 Use the same process as defined in step 1 above.
 Then to run the action file, use the following command:

 rasa run actions            # This will run the actions server